expo/expo/docs/versions/v9.0.0/sdk/constants.md

 -   `Exponent.Constants.exponentVersion`

-The version string of the Exponent client currently running.
+The version string of the Expo client currently running.

 -   `Exponent.Constants.deviceId`

-An identifier that is unique to this particular device and installation of the Exponent client.
+An identifier that is unique to this particular device and installation of the Expo client.

 -   `Exponent.Constants.deviceName`